cbuil/carlos_web/content/1-main.md

 # Carlos Buil-Aranda

-Assistant Professor at  [Departamento de Informática](https://www.inf.utfsm.cl) at [Universidad Técnica Federico Santa María](https://www.usm.cl/) and Young Researcher at [Instituto Milenio de Fundamentos de los Datos](https://imfd.cl/).

-15+ years of experience in research (~5 of them in industry) mostly working with knowledge graphs.
-My background focuses mainly in graph data management, including backend optimization, query visualization, data integration using ontologies and data privacy, among other topics.
-I have also been editor of the W3C [SPARQL 1.1 Federation Extension](https://www.w3.org/TR/sparql11-federated-query/).
+Software Engineer with 15+ years of experience in industry and research.
+My research focuses on Knowledge Graphs and graph data management, including: backend optimization, query visualization, data integration, and data privacy.
+As part of my international research I edited  the W3C SPARQL 1.1 Federation Extension.
+Winner of three international awards and best PhD in Computer Science from Universidad Politécnica de Madrid.

 Originally I'm from Spain, and I came to Chile during 2010 to work with Marcelo Arenas during my PhD at [Ontology Engineering Group](http://www.oeg-upm.net/).
 My PhD supervisor was Óscar Corcho, and I will always be grateful for all the support he gave me, and everything I learnt during that period.
 By the end of 2018 I got my Chilean nationality, so right now I have two nationalities: Spanish and Chilean.